 3.7.
 Cytotoxic activity.

-Cell viability was analyzed using the MTT assay.
+Cell metabolic activity was analyzed using the MTT assay.
 Briefly, cells were treated with decreasing amounts of growth factor loaded and unloaded PLGA and PLA carriers; pure growth factors were also tested at different concentrations for 24 and 48h.
 All carriers were suspended in culture medium using ultrasound in ice-cold (Elmasonic P, Elma Schmidbauer GmbH, DE).

-At the end of the treatments, 3-(4,5-Dimethylthiazol-2-yl)-2,5-diphenyl-tetrazolium bromide (MTT) was added (1 mg/mL) to each well and then incubated at 37°C for an additional 4 h.
+Following treatment, 3-(4,5-Dimethylthiazol-2-yl)-2,5-diphenyl-tetrazolium bromide (MTT) was added (1 mg/mL) to each well and incubated at 37°C for an additional 4 h.
 Plates were centrifuged at 300 g for 10 min and the supernatants completely removed.
 Formazan products were dissolved in 100 μL of dimethyl sulfoxide (DMSO).
 Absorbance was determined at 490 nm using a microplate reader (Infinite F200 PRO, Tecan Group Ltd., SW).
 All assays were performed in triplicate (N=3).
 For the MTT assay on hPBMCs, three independent experiments were performed in triplicate, each one on a single subject (N=3).
-Cell viability was calculated as the percentage of the control group, considered as 100%.
+Cell metabolic activity, a surrogate of viability, was calculated as the percentage of the control group, considered as 100%.
 The percentage viability of cells was calculated according to equation (2):

 % Cell viability =Abs of sample-Abs blankAbs of control-Abs blank x 100 (eq.2).

 4. RESULT AND DISCUSSION